Audit for GTA in Darjeeling every year, previous transgressions to be probed: Bengal guv | Politics

 Later in a tweet, he stated that all misdeeds of the council would be thoroughly investigated.

-Traditional hill parties like the Gorkha Janmukti Morcha and the Gorkha National Liberation Front, besides the BJP, had boycotted June elections, claiming that the body had little autonomy.
+Traditional hill parties like the GJM and the Gorkha National Liberation Front, besides the BJP, had boycotted June elections, claiming that the body had little autonomy.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)